tinafletcher/tinafletcher.github.io/_posts/2021-7-9-Virtual-watch-parties.md

 ## Why virtual watch parties can be more effective than doing them in person

 #### Side discussions are less disruptive
 While watching the video, people can discuss the content via text chat.
-This means you can react and share insights to things in real time, rather than waiting until the end of the video and trying to remember the details of things that were said earlier on.
+This means you can react to and share insights for things in real time, rather than waiting until the end of the video and trying to remember the details of things that were said earlier on.

-Text chat is also a lot less disruptive to the rest of the group; people can check in on the chat periodically at their convenience.
+Text chat is also a lot less disruptive to the group as a whole; people can check in on the chat periodically at their convenience or according to their preferences.
 It's usually much harder to ignore side chats that are happening in a shared physical space.

 #### You don't need to find a large physical space to watch the video
 Everyone joins from the comfort of their own space.
 No need to spend time finding and booking a large meeting room.
 No need to spend time fighting with AV equipment in the room that may or may not be working properly.